dernate/energontrol/README.md

-# Control Enercon Wind Turbines via HTTP API
+# Control Enercon Wind Turbines

-This package uses the gopcxmlda package to interact via OPC XML DA with an Enercon SCADA PC and exposes an HTTP API to control Enercon Wind Turbines.
+This package uses the gopcxmlda package to interact via OPC XML DA with an Enercon SCADA PC and exposes functions to control Enercon Wind Turbines.

-It uses Go as programming language, that's why ener**G**ontrol.

-One can say this is a translator or gateway for an easier access, as the OPC XML DA protocol, used by Enercon to control Wind Turbines, is very outdated and has it's own issues.

-## Endpoints
+## Functions
-The following HTTP endpoints are implemented:
+The following Functions are implemented:
-### /start
+### Start(Server, PlantNo..)
-POST: Start one or more turbines.
+Start one or more turbines.

 Example: (ToDo)

-### /stop
+### Stop(Server, Stoptype, PlantNo..)
-POST: Stop one or more turbines.
+Stop one or more turbines.
+Stoptype can be uint8(60) for 60° stop or uint8(90) for 90° Stop.

 Example: (ToDo)

-### /reset
+### Reset(Server, PlantNo..)
-POST: Reset one or more turbines.
+Reset one or more turbines.

 Example: (ToDo)

-### /turbines
+### turbines(Server)
-GET: Get a list of turbines and which controls are available for each turbine.
+Get a list of turbines and which controls are available for each turbine.

 Example:

-## Configuration
+## Data Structure "Server"
-The hostname/IP of the Enercon SCADA PC is required at start and can be passed via command line parameter.

-Example:
-./energontrol \<hostname\>
+Containsi information about the OPC-XML-DA host.

+type Server struct {
+	Addr     string        // Address of the server
+	Port     string        // Port number of the server LocaleID string        // Locale ID of the server timeout  time.Duration // Timeout duration for the connection }